 The first exploration well, Polshkov-1, was successfully drilled in 2016.
 This was followed up in 2017 by the drilling of the second exploration well Rubin-1 at the end of the year, thus fulfilling the first license period commitment of drilling two exploration wells to a combined total depth of 11,000 m.
 The well results and the potential for commercial viability are currently being analyzed.
 Activities in the second license period starting in January 2018, with a duration of two years, will also focus on assessing the additional prospectivity potential of the block by carrying out additional G&G studies.

-In Middle East and Africa (MEA), OMV is active in Libya, Tunisia, the Kurdistan Region of Iraq, Yemen and the United Arab Emirates and produced 46 kboe/d in 2017.
-OMV’s key objectives are the production start of Nawara in Tunisia, stabilizing production in Libya and developing the position in UAE.
+In Middle East and Africa (MEA), OMV is active in the United Arab Emirates (UAE), Tunisia, Libya, the Kurdistan Region of Iraq and Yemen with production of 55 kboe/d in 2018.
+OMV’s key objectives are the production start of Nawara in Tunisia, achieve business development in Libya and optimize value contribution in the UAE.
 In addition, OMV pursues further growth opportunities in the hydrocarbon-rich and low production cost Middle East region to ensure sustainable reserves replacement.

 Factsheet OMV Upstream Libya (PDF, 270,0 KB)

-Tunisia plays a significant role in the history of OMV: The entry into the country in the early 1970s was the first foreign E&P project in the history of the Group.
+Tunisia has an important place in the history of OMV: The entry into the country in the early 1970s was the first foreign E&P project in the history of the Group.
 In 2003, with the takeover of Preussag Energie GmbH, OMV gained a very competitive position in Tunisia.
 Thereafter, it started a large exploration campaign in the South of the country, which led to gas-condensate discoveries, including the Nawara field in 2006.
-In February 2011, OMV concluded the acquisition of the Tunisian E&P subsidiaries of Pioneer Natural Resources in the South of the country (kindly refer to OMV’s press archive, February 18, 2011).
-The transaction added significant exploration and development upside.
-Furthermore, it offers substantial operational synergy potential given its adjacency to OMV’s existing Tunisian assets.
+In February 2011, OMV concluded the acquisition of the Tunisian E&P subsidiaries of Pioneer Natural Resources in the South of the country.

 Factsheet Tunisia Upstream (PDF, 226,6 KB)